If you’re wondering how much it costs to open a bank account, you’re not alone.

 After all, banks need to make money somehow.
 And since international banks aren’t loaning out your cash like the big US or European banks, they need another way.

 This begs the question, how do international banks generate profit?

 One way that banks do this is by charging fees.
 Typical fees might include monthly or annual maintenance fees.
 They will also levy credit or debit card fees like any other bank.
 And they might have higher currency conversion fees than normal.
 We list more examples for you below.

-But more expensive than everyday charges is the cost of actually opening the account.
-When opening an international bank account, you might end up spending thousands of dollars.
+But more expensive than the everyday charges of operating an account can be the cost of actually opening the account.
+In fact, when opening an international bank account, you might end up spending thousands of dollars.

 Your expenses can include traveling to meet with the bank in person.
 Or you might hire a service provider or a lawyer to “introduce” you to the bank.
 We do not recommend this.

 To learn more about the risks (and costs) of working with service providers, refer to our article Bank Introducers Are A Waste Of Your Time & Money – Do This Instead.

 But service providers aren’t the only way that opening an account can cost you.
 Here are some of the main ways that people often lose money when opening accounts.

 In Person Bank Account Opening Cost